Zanger67/ModeLLM/README.md

 ## Output

-The simulation generates two types of output files in the `exports` directory:
+The simulation generates several output files in the `exports` directory:
-- JSON history files with all messages, notes, and interactions
+- JSON history files with all messages, notes, proposals, and voting records
 - Performance metrics tracking each agent's effectiveness
+- Leaderboard rankings based on peer assessments
+- Human-readable dialogue transcript for easier comprehension of the debate

 ## Adding New Models